Hi everyone. I just came back from Cyprus a few hours ago and making a quick post to thank you for voting for my first entry.

 I hope to be able to post about my trip to Cyprus soon.

-This is my sister Alkistis with whom I was staying at Cyprus.
+This is my sister Alkistis with whom I was staying with in Cyprus.

 I helped her cook «Kolokythoanthous» or «Athous» as it is called in Cyprus, which is stuffed courgette blossoms.